buntyke/TRo2017/Experiments/README.md

 ```

 ### Experiments <a name="experiments"></a>

+* [Preprocessing](README.md): Run the preprocessing.ipynb notebook prior to the actual experiments to generate the pickle files of the dataset.

 * [BGPLVM Experiment](Exp1/README.md): Comparison of BGPLVM with Principal Component Analysis (PCA).
 Used to generate Figures 8,9 and Table I in paper.